Skip to main content

 Program evaluators from ABET may sample student assignment submissions as part of the process.
 Your class assignments are protected under the Family Educational Rights and Privacy Act (FERPA), which safeguards the privacy of student educational records.
 Although your assignments might be shown to ABET accreditors to demonstrate student learning outcomes, your personally identifiable information will be kept confidential.
 No personal details will be disclosed in relation to your assignment submissions.

 The HCDE General Option was created by the HCDE Department as a way to track which students were admitted to the major under our former curriculum.
-The primary difference between the two options is that the General Option allows students to count MATH 120, PHYS 114-119, and PSYCH 202 towards their HCDE math and science requirements; we anticipate that these courses will not be permitted to apply towards the HCDE admission prerequisites or HCDE math and science requirements for students applying to enter the major in Autumn 2026 or later.
+The primary difference between the two options is that the General Option allows students to count MATH 120, PHYS 114-119, and PSYCH 202 towards their HCDE math and science requirements; these courses will not be permitted to apply towards the HCDE admission prerequisites or HCDE math and science requirements for students entering the major in Autumn 2026 or later.

 Eligibility to pursue the new degree requirements will depend on several factors, including: when a student entered the program, when they will complete their degree, and their course selections.